 zk-SNARK

-A succinct non-interactive zero-knowledge proof system with small proofs and fast verification, but typically requiring a trusted setup.
+A succinct non-interactive zero-knowledge proof system with small proofs and fast verification.

 Zero-Knowledge Proof (ZKP)